The Atlantic Puffin (Fratercula arctica): The Clown of the Sea

 Behavior: An Excellent Swimmer

-Unlike the gannet, the puffin does not dive from a great height.
+Unlike the Northern Gannet, the puffin does not dive from a great height.
 It lands on the water and dives from the surface.
-Underwater, it is surprisingly agile: it uses its small wings to propel itself, giving the impression of **"flying" underwater** to chase small fish (sand eels, sprats).
+Underwater, it is surprisingly agile: it uses its small wings to propel itself, giving the impression of "flying" underwater to chase small fish (sand eels, sprats).
 However, its takeoff is laborious, and its landings on solid ground are often described as less than graceful!

 Habitat and Nesting in Burrows